rome/tools/crates/rome_diagnostics/CONTRIBUTING.md

 # Writing Diagnostics

-The `rome_diagnostics` crate implements "Diagnostics", the generic concept of how various the errors and issues that can be raised in the Rome codebase are represented in code, and displayed to the final user.
-This guide is aimed at contributors to the Rome codebase to help with writing diagnostics, both at the technical level and as general best practices to make diagnostics easier to understand for the final user.
+The `rome_diagnostics` crate implements "Diagnostics", the generic concept of how the various errors and issues that can be raised in the Rome codebase, and displayed to the final user.
+This guide is aimed at contributors to the Rome codebase to help writing diagnostics, both at the technical level, and as general best practices to make diagnostics easier to understand for the final user.

 ## What is a Diagnostic